sdhutchins/ood-hpc-dash/README.md

 # Open OnDemand HPC Dashboard

-This is a Flask app that serves as a dashboard on the CHEAHA HPC.
+This is a Flask app that serves as a dashboard on the Cheaha HPC.

 So far, you can:
 - View all modules available by searching and filtering by categories